zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 **Instructions:**
 1. Sit quietly with an animal (pet, bird, insect)
 2. Do not analyze or interpret its behavior
-3. Attempt to sense its quality of awareness—its presence
+3. Attempt to sense its quality of awareness, its presence
 4. Notice: this creature is conscious without human intelligence
 5. Allow this recognition to clarify the distinction in yourself